Onboardbase/kage-zero/README.md

 ### Any contributions you make will be under the MIT Software License

-When you submit code changes, your submissions are understood to be under the same [MIT License](./LICENSE) that covers the project.
+When you submit code changes, your submissions are understood to be under the same [License](./LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## License